Installation#

 Cancellable

-- fetch_remote_size_sync(remote_name: str, ref: Ref, cancellable: Cancellable | None = None) Tuple[bool, int, int] #
+- fetch_remote_size_sync(remote_name: str, ref: Ref, cancellable: Cancellable | None = None) tuple[bool, int, int]#

 Gets information about the maximum amount of data that needs to be transferred to pull the ref from a remote repository, and about the amount of local disk space that is required to check out this commit.